jkolyer/featurebase/README.md

   <li>deprecate</li>
 </ol>

-The system is accessed through an administraion portal and a JSON API; it integrates with external systems such as JIRA, github, and analytics tools.
-The portal is used by product managers primarily, and the API by technical team members.
+The system is accessed through an administration portal and a JSON API; it integrates with external systems such as JIRA, github, and analytics tools.
+The portal is used by product managers, developers and QA, and the API by technical team members.
+The portal captures feature definitions, screen designs, status, and development components.

 <table>
   <tr>